nospaceships/node-raw-socket/README.md

 `address` parameter contains the dotted quad formatted IP address of the remote host to send the data to, e.g `192.168.1.254`, for IPv6 raw sockets the `address` parameter contains the compressed formatted IP address of the remote host to send the data to, e.g. `fe80::a00:27ff:fe2a:3427`.
-The `callback` function is called once the data has been sent.
-The following arguments will be passed to the `callback` function:
+If provided the optional `beforeCallback` function is called right before the data is actually sent using the underlying raw socket, giving users the opportunity to perform pre-send actions such as setting a socket option, e.g. the IP header TTL.
+No arguments are passed to the `beforeCallback` function.
+The `afterCallback` function is called once the data has been sent.
+The following arguments will be passed to the `afterCallback` function:

  * `error` - Instance of the `Error` class, or `null` if no error occurred
  * `bytes` - Number of bytes sent

-The following example sends a ICMP ping message to a remote host:
+The following example sends a ICMP ping message to a remote host, before the request is actually sent the IP header TTL is modified, and modified again after the data has been sent:

     // ICMP echo (ping) request, checksum should be ok var buffer = new Buffer ([